Amputees control bionic legs with their thoughts

 The signals sent from the brain to nerve-endings in muscles that prompt movement continued even when Olafsson used a different prosthesis that did not have the receiver.
 He said it was frustrating to be unable to control the foot once more.

-The Implanted Myoelectric Sensors (IMES) measure 5 millimeters (mm) long and 3mm wide and were provided by the United States-based Alfred Mann Foundation, which develops medical technology for use in patients.
+The Implanted Myoelectric Sensors (IMES) measure 5 millimetres (mm) long and 3mm wide and were provided by the United States-based Alfred Mann Foundation, which develops medical technology for use in patients.

 Olafsson said his body continues to adapt to his prosthetic limb more each day, allowing him increased control of it.